 This introduction showcases your relevant experience, making it clear that you’re prepared and excited to contribute to the team.

-4. The Warm and Friendly Introduction
+4. The warm and friendly introduction

 “Hey there!
 I’m [Your Name], and I’m delighted to join you all as the new [Your Position].
 I’ve heard great things about this team, and I’m really looking forward to getting to know each of you better.
 When I’m not at work, I enjoy [Hobbies or Interests], so feel free to strike up a conversation about [Topic] anytime!”